MechanicalRock/mechanicalrock.github.io/_posts/2022-03-21-getting-started-with-protobufs-for-typescript.md

 ![Protobufs and TypeScript](/img/blog/protobuf-ts/protobuf-ts.png)

-# Working with Protobufs in Typescript
+# Getting Started with Protobufs for Typescript

 [Click here to skip to the interesting technical bits](#making-it-work)